pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

     :raises cryptography.exceptions.UnsupportedAlgorithm: This is raised if the provided ``backend`` does not implement
         :class:`~cryptography.hazmat.backends.interfaces.HMACBackend`
+    :raises TypeError: This is raised if the provided ``info`` is a unicode object

     .. method:: derive(key_material)

         :param bytes key_material: The input key material.
         :return bytes: The derived key.

+        :raises TypeError: This is raised if the provided ``key_material`` is a unicode object

         Derives a new key from the input key material by performing both the extract and expand operations.